 It’s time to inspect

 If the thought of a septic tank hasn’t scared you away from that dreamy kitchen island yet, it’s time to think about finding a qualified inspector.
 Now that you know what is involved in a septic inspection, you know why it’s so important to make sure the system is in good working order before committing yourself to the house.
-Check with your buyer’s agent for a list of reputable inspectors in your area.
+Check with your buyer’s agent, or their transaction coordinator, for a list of reputable inspectors in your area.
 Better to be in luck than knee deep in muck.